orbs-network/ton-vote/README.md

 This system will support governance proposals and voting using native coins (TON coin), jettons or NTFs, with programmable strategies.
 For example, NFT voting weights can factor rarity if that's what a DAO wants to do.

-Due to the recent turmoil in the community due to the miner addresses that may get frozen, we wanted to see if the DAO platform could be used to get the general TON holder community's opinion on the matter.

 The full system is still WIP and not ready for a production release, so we decided to implement a much simpler case for a single vote and pitch it to TF.

 ## Properties of this version